dside9371/Status-Page/README.md

 # Status-Page
 I created this public website to display the status of our websites and services to our customers.
-This website is built using PHP, CSS and HTML.
+This website was built using PHP, CSS and HTML.

 Notes:
 - This page was tested on Ubuntu 20.04 and 22.04 using Nginx as a webserver.